diegomrobledo679/open-interpreter-ts/README.md

 may provide the recipient, subject, and message interactively or trigger it directly with the `--send-email` flag.
 The `EMAIL_TO`, `EMAIL_SUBJECT`, and `EMAIL_TEXT` variables can automate the process.
+There's also **List Available Tools** to print all registered tool names with descriptions.

 You can list all available tools with `--list-tools` or by setting `LIST_TOOLS=true`.
 You can pass interpreter options directly on the command line or via